Henna Treatment For Hair: Preparing My Natural Hair For Colour

 You really have to go strong if you want to break the henna bonds and I somehow have convinced myself that since I’m going to bleach my hair anyway, I may as well do it on my strongest possible hair.

-You may also read reports that chemical colour after henna will damage your hair to a point of it falling off.
-This is so only if you purchase a henna that is mixed with chemical, to begin with.
+You may also read reports that chemical colour after henna will damage your hair to the point of it falling off.
+This is so only if you purchase henna that is mixed with chemicals, to begin with.
 Only buy pure henna!
-It should have one ingredient or only be mixed with other natural ingredients such as amla, or coffee to change the colour of the henna application.
+It should have one ingredient or only be mixed with other natural ingredients such as amla, or coffee to change the colour of the henna result.

 What Should I Mix In Henna For Hair?